 Renesas Electronics has pioneered automotive SoCs with the R-Car automotive computing platform as well as innovative power management devices that support the surround view electronics.

-There is a trade-off in terms of graphics and computer vision when developing entry level or high-end systems.
-Entry level systems are typically less demanding, whereas high end systems provide better graphical capability.
+There is a trade-off in terms of graphics and computer vision when developing entry-level or high-end systems.
+Entry-level systems are typically less demanding, whereas high-end systems provide the better graphical capability.
 Most OEMs will want devices that can support both of these key areas and which are scalable.
-The R-Car Gen3 SoC family ranges from the R-Car V3M, targeting entry level vehicles, to the R-Car H3 for the premium segment.
+The R-Car Gen3 SoC family ranges from the R-Car V3M, targeting entry-level vehicles, to the R-Car H3 for the premium segment.

 Targeting the high end of the automotive market, R-Car H3 achieves 40,000 Dhrystone million instructions per second (DMIPS).
 For best-in-class GPU performance, it also includes the Imagination Technologies PowerVRTM GX6650 3D graphics engine.
-The R-Car H3 supports the multiple cameras inputs (up to 8) and multiple displays of high end vehicles (up to 4K).
+The R-Car H3 supports multiple cameras inputs (up to 8) and multiple displays of high-end vehicles (up to 4K).